Melendezj18/Project-1/readme.md

 # Checkers

-Checker is a game where two player try to compete for who can take the most pieces on the board
+Checker is a game where two player try to compete for who can take the most pieces on the board.
+I chose because as a kid I played with my grandfather without really understanding the game and I wanted to try to make something I could show him next time I see him

 ![Screenshots](./assets/Screenshot1.png)
 ![Screenshots](./assets/Screenshot2.png)